ThePhobomancer/startingpython/README.md

 git merge branchname will merge it back into master (this should be run from the branch you want to merge into.
 Thus run it while in master.) git tag -a name -m (-a adds, -m adds a message) git tag -n will display the tag messages. -n#, where # is a number will show # lines of the message.

+## April 20th an 21st
+I have begun creating small programs for practice with reading files and selecting random elements.